 Immediately following Cyclones Idai and Kenneth, Camp Coordination and Camp Management (CCCM) actors played a crucial role in coordination, community engagement, and site improvement in emergency and transitional sites for people displaced by the cyclones.
 As the post-disaster situation improved, displaced people returned home, relocated to new areas or resettled in government-allocated permanent resettlement sites.
 In the current post-emergency phase, CCCM Beira works with communities, early recovery/development actors, and the government in 45 permanent resettlement sites across Manica Province (28 sites) and Sofala Province (17 sites).
 In the Kenneth response, CCCM Pemba works in three sites.

-This strategy document outlines CCCM actors’ strategic objectives for the Idai responses, covering the transition from emergency to early recovery for the period of July 2019 through May 2020.
+This strategy document outlines CCCM actors’ strategic objectives for the Idai and Kenneth responses, covering the transition from emergency to early recovery for the period of July 2019 through May 2020, in line with the Humanitarian Response Plan (HRP) for Mozambique.
 This strategy outlines priority actions for CCCM actors including:

 Ensuring equal access to quality assistance for people living in resettlement neighborhoods through advocacy, information sharing, and coordination.